Limits of relatively hyperbolic groups and Lyndon's completions: Embeddings into NTQ extensions

 Then for every $u \in C_{H^\ast}((\pi(D))$, $u \not \in C_{{\bar H}}(\pi(D))$, a map

 gives rise to a monomorphism $\psi:H \rightarrow H^\ast$. \end{enumerate} \end{lemma}

 Let now ${\mathcal D}$ be an abelian JSJ decomposition of $G$.
-We construct a canonical extension $G^\ast$ of $\bar G=G_1$ which is a fundamental group of the graph of groups $\Lambda$ obtained from a single vertex $v$ with the associated vertex group $G_v=G_1$ by adding finitely many edges corresponding to extensions of centralizers (viewed as amalgamated products) and finitely many QH-vertices connected only to $v$.

 Combining foldings and slidings, we can transform ${\mathcal D}$ into an abelian decomposition in which each vertex with non-cyclic abelian subgroup that is connected to some rigid vertex, is connected to only one vertex which is rigid.
 We suppose from the beginning that ${\mathcal D}$ has this property.
+Let $G_1$ be the fully residually $\Gamma$ proper quotient of $G$ on the next level of the Makanin-Razborov diagram, and $\pi$ be the canonical epimorphism $\pi :G\rightarrow G_1$.
+Let $G_1=P_1\ast\cdots\ast P_{\alpha}\ast F,$ be the Grushko decomposition of $G_1$ relative to the set of all rigid subgroups and edge subgroups of ${\mathcal D}$.
+Here $F$ is the free factor and each $P_i$ is freely indecomposable modulo rigid subgroups and edge subgroups of ${\mathcal D}.$

+We will construct a canonical extension $G^\ast$ of $\bar G=P_1\ast\cdots\ast P_{\alpha}$ which is a fundamental group of the graph of groups $\Lambda$ obtained from a single vertex $v$ with the associated vertex group $G_v=\bar G$ by adding finitely many edges corresponding to extensions of centralizers (viewed as amalgamated products) and finitely many QH-vertices connected only to $v$.
+By construction of $\bar G$, each factor in this decomposition contains a conjugate of the image of some rigid subgroup or an edge group in ${\mathcal D}$.
+Indeed, the Grushko decomposition of $\bar G$ is non-trivial only if the fundamental groups of some separating simple closed curves on the surfaces corresponding to $QH$ subgroups of $\mathcal D$ are mapped by $\pi$ to the identity element.
+Such curves cut the surface into pieces, and the fundamental groups of all the pieces that are not attached to rigid subgroups are mapped into $F$.